Club Officer Information

 Congratulations on being elected a club officer.
 This is a very important leadership role.
 You and the other club officers, the officer advisor, and the community club leader will be role models for the other club members and leaders.
 Take your role seriously, be honest and fair, do the best job you can, and you will succeed.

 As an officer, you will manage the planning and implementation of the club's programs and business.
-You will be a guardian of the clubs's legal, financial, social, and educational responsibilities.
+You will be a guardian of the club's legal, financial, social, and educational responsibilities.
 Officers are responsible for ensuring that the club is inclusive and does not discriminate on the basis of race, color, national origin, religion, sex, or disability.
 Learn and act upon the duties of your office.

 - Be an active member of the board of officers.